Atlanta: Population

 The 2020 United States census reported that Atlanta had a population of 498,715.
 The population density was 3,685.45 persons per square mile (1,422.95/km^{2}).
-The racial and ethnic makeup of Atlanta (including Hispanics) was 51.0% Black or African American, 40.9% non-Hispanic white, 4.2% Asian and 0.3% Native American, and 1.0% from other races.
+The racial and ethnic makeup of Atlanta (including Hispanics) was 51.0% Black or African American, 40.9% non-Hispanic white, 4.2% Asian, and 0.3% Native American, and 1.0% from other races.
 2.4% of the population reported two or more races.
 Hispanics and Latinos of any race made up 6.0% of the city's population.
 The median income for a household in the city was $77,655 in 2022.
 The per capita income for the city was $60,778 in 2022.
 Approximately 17.7% percent of the population was living below the poverty line in 2022.
 Circa 2024, of the Atlanta residents, 391,711 of them lived in Fulton County and 28,292 of them lived in DeKalb County.

 Map of racial distribution in Atlanta, 2010 U.S. census.
 Each dot is 25 people:

 In the 1920s, the Black population began to grow in Southern metropolitan cities like Atlanta, Birmingham, Houston, and Memphis.
 Since the 1970s, Atlanta has been widely recognized as a hub of African American political activism, education, entrepreneurship, and culture—earning it the reputation of being a Black mecca.
 However, in the 1990s, Atlanta started to experience Black flight.
 African Americans have moved outside the city seeking a lower cost of living or better public schools.
-The African American share of Atlanta's population has declined faster than any racial group.
+The African American share of Atlanta's population has declined faster than any other racial group.
 The city's share of Black residents shrank from 67% in 1990 to 47% in 2020.
 Blacks made up nine percent of new Atlanta residents between 2010 and 2020.
 At the same time, Atlanta is home to a sizable foreign-born Black population, notably from Eritrea, Ethiopia, Ghana, Somalia, Liberia, and Nigeria.

 With many notable investments occurring in Atlanta initiated by the 1996 Summer Olympics, the non-Hispanic White population of Atlanta began to rebound after several decades of White flight to Atlanta's suburbs.
 Between 2000 and 2020, the proportion of Whites in the city had strong growth.
 In two decades, Atlanta's White population grew from 33% to 39% of the city's population.
 Whites made up the majority of new Atlanta residents between 2010 and 2020.